stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day10_driver_method_practice_properties/ReadMe.md

     ```
 2. Use the `load` method from `Properties` class to load the properties file you referred in `FileInputStream`
     ```java
-    properties.load(in) ;
+    // load method expect FileInputStream object as parameter and declare to throw IOException properties.load(in) ;
     ```
 3. Use the `getProperty` method from `Properties` class to get the value by providing the key